Pope John XXIII: Relations with Jews

-One of the first acts of Pope John XXIII, in 1960, was to eliminate the description of Jews as perfidius (Latin for "perfidious" or "faithless") in the prayer for the conversion of the Jews in the Good Friday liturgy.
+One of the notable acts of Pope John XXIII, in 1960, was to eliminate the description of Jews as perfidius (Latin for "perfidious" or "faithless") in the prayer for the conversion of the Jews in the Good Friday liturgy.
 He interrupted the first Good Friday liturgy in his pontificate to address this issue when he first heard a celebrant refer to the Jews with that word.
-He also made a confession for the Church for anti-semitism through the centuries.
+He also made a confession for the Church for antisemitism through the centuries.
+Also, in 1960, John XXIII modified the language used in the baptism of adults, removing the warning against returning to one's earlier religious faith, with texts available for a pagan, Muslim, Jew, and heretical Christian.
+In the case of a Jewish convert the text was: "You should abhor Hebrew perfidy and reject Hebrew superstition."
+The modification was made because Pope John wanted "to emphasize everything that unites and to remove anything that unduly divides believers in God".

-While Vatican II was being held, John XXIII tasked Cardinal Augustin Bea with the creation of several important documents that pertained to reconciliation with Jewish people.
+While Vatican II was being held, John XXIII tasked Cardinal Augustin Bea with creating several important documents that pertained to reconciliation with Jewish people.
+The declaration Nostra aetate is generally thought to have been influenced by Pope John's teachings.